sourabh9098/Image-Compressor/README.md

 ---

-*Unsupervised learning.
+Unsupervised learning.
 No labels.
 No training data.
-Just math on pixels.*
+Just math on pixels